fayyozbobokulov/workplace-connect-server/README.md

 # Workplace Connect - Real-time Chat Application

-A scalable and maintainable real-time chat application built with Express, MongoDB, TypeScript, and Socket.io.
+Workplace connect is a scalable and maintainable real-time chat application built with Express, MongoDB, TypeScript, and Socket.io.

+This workplace-connect-server is a backend repository for this application.

+You can find the frontend repository for this application here: https://github.com/fayyozbobokulov/workplace-connect-frontend

 ## Features